The best mascaras, recommended by make-up artists: No7, Charlotte Tilbury, Fenty Beauty and more

 “Mascara should do what it claims to do.
 With so many mascaras in the market promising so many things, delivering what they promise is the most important”, says Joy Adenuga, and she should know.

-Gilbert Soliz advises that you should “consider what you want the mascara to do, do you want volume?
-Do you want length, do you want a combination of both?”
+Gilbert Soliz advises that you should first “consider what you want the mascara to do.
+Do you want volume?
+Do you want length?
+Do you want a combination of both?”
 And one of his top tips?
 “Consider whether you want regular or waterproof” – not doing so is an oversight that can often cause the messiest of make-up faux-pas.

 While Amber Amos thinks there are three key things to consider when shopping for mascara, recommending that “when buying a mascara, people should look for pigment, the style of brush, and long wearability.”